Questions to Ask the Interviewer in a Blockchain Job Interview (Without Sounding Generic)

 @ShubhadaJP Aug 8, 2025

 Try asking about decision-making: “How do engineering and product teams align when priorities change?”
-It’s simple, but it tells them you care about real collaboration.
-Skip the generic HR questions — focus on how work actually gets done.
+In a blockchain job interview, this is more useful than a generic HR-style question because it shows you care about how real work moves from roadmap to implementation.

 • Olivia Smith